 Paris is an incredibly literary city, full of many bookstores, and has long been a destination visited by famous writers.
 The city has inspired many works of art, both by French authors and around the world.
-Although I usually try to read books set in the country I’m visiting, as Paris is such a popular destination I decided to make a list of books specific to Paris itself.
+Although I usually try to read books set in the country I’m visiting, as Paris is such a popular destination I decided to make a list of books to read before visiting Paris itself rather than a general French one.
 Some of these books I’ve read, some are still on my Paris reading list.
 You could even try buy some of these in Paris at Shakespeare and Company!

 Books I’ve read: